 Jamie Lee Curtis,

-Alex Hesse and Larry Arbogast are working on a new drug which will reduce the chances of a woman's body rejecting an embryo and thus causing a miscarriage.
-When their research funding is withdrawn, and human experimentation is denied to them, they decide to test the drug by breifly impregnating Hesse.
-Hesse however becomes attached to "his" unborn baby.Written by
+Alex Hesse (Arnold Schwarzenegger) and Larry Arbogast (Danny DeVito) are working on a new drug which will reduce the chances of a woman's body rejecting her baby, and thus causing a miscarriage.
+When their research funding is withdrawn, and human experimentation is denied to them, they decide to test the drug by briefly impregnating Hesse.
+However, Hesse becomes attached to his unborn baby.Written by

 20 of 39 people found this review helpful.